Update to the Clerks – Private Sector Award 2010

 In an effort to support businesses impacted by the COVID-19 pandemic, the Fair Work Commission has made several changes to the Clerks – Private Sector Award 2010 to help affected businesses keep operating.
-The below changes came into effect on Saturday 28 March and will continue until Tuesday 30 June 2020.
-The original Award terms will apply from 1 July 2020.
+The below changes came into effect on Saturday 28 March and will continue until 3 September 2020.
+The period of operation can be extended on application to the Fair Work Commission.

 The changes apply to employees who are working from home and are as follows:

 You can direct an employee to perform any tasks that are within their skill and competency despite their ordinary classification, as long as the tasks are safe and the employee is licensed and qualified to perform them.

 When performing lower level duties, their pay stays the same.

 Previously an employee could only work between 7.00am to 7.00pm Monday to Friday and from 7.00am to 12.30pm Saturday before overtime rates applied.

 If a permanent employee requests and an employer agrees, the employee can work from home between 6.00am and 11.00pm, Monday to Friday, and between 7.00am and 12.30pm on Saturday.
 Any work performed within this spread of hours is paid at the employee’s ordinary rate of pay.